1,000+ Opportunities

 All emails from the system will be sent to this address.
 The email address is not made public and will only be used if you wish to receive a new password.
 Learn more about becoming a member of the SDEA Learn more about becoming a member of the SDEA

-Based on current listing details, eligibility includes: Members of the South Dakota Education Association.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Members of the South Dakota Education Association.
+Confirm the full requirements in the official notice before applying.